AgnitumuS/ubjs/packages/adminui-vue/components/USplitter/USplitter.md

 A wrapper for [Splitpanes](https://antoniandre.github.io/splitpanes/) package with the function of saving to localStorage.
-You can pass any parameter or subscribe to any event that this package supports
+You can pass any parameter or subscribe to any event that this package supports.

+Data that has been saved is deleted in the user menu

 ## Basic Usage